The Advisory Board's Purpose is to:

 Margaret leads a team of over a 100 scientists at Amgen, Inc. working on a variety of research projects devoted to creating lifesaving medicines, including projects focused on cancer, heart disease and more.
 Her teams are involved in the early stages of drug discovery which typically take three to five years work for a treatment to reach patient trials.

-Zhiping (Philip) Cui, MBA, Vice President and General Manager of VC Investment Department, Shanghai Fosun Pharmaceutical (Group) Co., Ltd
+Zhiping (Phillip) Cui, MBA, Vice President and General Manager of VC Investment Department, Shanghai Fosun Pharmaceutical (Group) Co., Ltd

 Philip serves as Vice President of Shanghai Fosun Pharmaceutical (Group) Co., Ltd and has been General Manager of th VC Investment Department since 2016.
 Previously, he served as General Manager of the International Business Division and Deputy General Manager at Shanghai Fosun Pharmaceutical (Group) Co., Ltd. He serves as Chairman of the Board at Hermed Capital Co., Ltd. and is Director of Handa Pharmaceuticals, LLC.